-- Increases Paycheck Protection Program (PPP) Funding and Expands Eligibility to Ensure It Reaches Nonprofits of All Sizes and Types: The bill includes \$7.25 billion in additional funding for PPP and expands eligibility of 501(c) nonprofits of all sizes and types, except for 501(c)4 lobbying organizations. - Creates a Restaurant Revitalization Fund: The bill provides \$25 billion for a new program at SBA to offer assistance to restaurants and bars with 20 or fewer locations that have been hit hard by the pandemic. \$5 billion is set aside specifically for smaller establishments with less than \$500,000 in 2019 annual revenue.
-During the first 21 days, applications from restaurants owned and operated by women, veterans, or socially and economically disadvantaged individuals will receive priority. - Supports Small Businesses By Providing \$15 Billion for COVID-19 Emergency Grants Through the Economic Injury Disaster Loan (EIDL) Program: The bill includes an additional \$15 billion for targeted EIDL Advances to help those who applied for relief in 2020 but did not receive the full \$10,000 grant. - Establishes the Community Navigator pilot program: this program increases the awareness of and participation in COVID-19 relief programs for business owners currently lacking access, with priority for businesses owned by socially and economically disadvantaged individuals, women, and veterans

-• State Small Business Credit Initiative: provides \$10 billion to support up to \$100 billion in small business financing through state, territorial, and tribal government programs.
+- Increases Paycheck Protection Program (PPP) Funding: Like the House bill, the Senate-passed bill includes \$7.25 billion in additional funding for PPP and expands eligibility of 501(c) nonprofits of all sizes and types, except for 501(c)4 lobbying organizations. - Creates a Restaurant Revitalization Fund: The Senate-passed bill increased the funding allocation for a new program at the SBA to offer assistance to restaurants and bars hard hit by the pandemic from \$25 billion to \$28.66 billion. \$5 billion is set aside specifically for smaller establishments with less than \$500,000 in 2019 annual revenue.
+During the first 21 days, applications from restaurants owned and operated by women, veterans, or socially and economically disadvantaged individuals will receive priority. - Supports Small Businesses By Providing \$15 Billion for COVID-19 Emergency Grants Through the Economic Injury Disaster Loan (EIDL) Program: Like the House bill, the Senate-passed bill includes an additional \$15 billion for targeted EIDL Advances to help those who applied for relief in 2020 but did not receive the full \$10,000 grant. - Establishes the Community Navigator Pilot Program: Like the House bill, the Senate-passed bill establishes this program to increase the awareness of and participation in COVID-19 relief programs for business owners currently lacking access, with priority for businesses owned by socially and economically disadvantaged individuals, women, and veterans - State Small Business Credit Initiative: Like the House bill, the Senate-passed bill provides \$10 billion to support up to \$100 billion in small business financing through state, territorial, and tribal government programs.
 Of this amount, \$2.5 billion is dedicated for support to business enterprises owned and controlled by socially and economically disadvantaged individuals, including minority-owned businesses.